 I first took the Free The Powder Short Cuff glove out during a snowstorm in Tahoe with the temps in the upper 20’s.
 I have fairly warm hands to start with, and found that these puppies kept my hands very toasty.
 After long runs down to near lake-level I felt the need to take them off to breathe a bit before gloving back up for the chair ride.
 This proved to be a bit of a pain, as the thickness of these gloves made a quick on and off not so easy.
 However, after a few days of use through snowstorms and touring they have softened up considerably and now offer quite good dexterity with a fit that seems to now be just right with some normal compacting of the liner.

-While these gloves feel fairly sturdy, I made the mistake of pulling on the velcro wrist strap while putting the glove on, which separated some of the stitching.
-With the small and tight fitting cuffs on these gloves there isn’t much to grab onto while pulling them on, and the stitching holding the velcro strap is too weak.
+While these snowboard gloves feel fairly sturdy, I made the mistake of pulling on the velcro wrist strap while putting the glove on, which separated some of the stitching.
+With the small and tight-fitting cuffs on these gloves there isn’t much to grab onto while pulling them on, and the stitching holding the velcro strap is too weak.

 These gloves would benefit from a more sturdy strap connection to the glove as putting them on would be much easier by utilizing this easy to pull strap.